platypus27/inf1002_c/README.md

 # INF1002 C
 C Project for INF1002

-functions to work on
-- displaychart
-- editvalues **
-- exportchart
-- sortbybar
-- sortbyname

-run:
+Bar Chart Generator in C

+## Features
+Manually generate chart by entering values
+Import csv file to generate chart
+Modify chart values, ie. title, category name, quantity etc.
+Export chart to file
+Export dataset to csv file
+Sort categories

+## How to display graph
+Set your own terminal's encoding to utf-8

+## How to Run
 gcc -o a.exe main.c src/*.c -lcomdlg32

-script:
+a.exe

+## Script for testing
 to automate first bar graph gen process to save time
 1. python test.py on vsc terminal
 2. open cmd on windows and cd to path